wjcarpenter/gvoice-sms-takeout-xml/README.md

 If there is a transcript, it is included as a text part of the MMS message.
 A voicemail also creates a record in the "calls" file, without the recording or transcript.)

+Why is there a separate file for voicemail MMS messages?
+It's done that way in case you don't want to include those with the other SMS and MMS messages when you do the restore operation.

 ### Command line options

 ### Missing contacts